 Certificates earned before August 13, 2014, are not eligible due to changes in the tests.
 There will be a time limit for how long after a test is passed that this can be done.
 The very large amount of test records of Certificates earned will be a limiting factor, but we hope to keep records for several months in each semester (fall, spring, and summer) before archival.

-- August 30, 2014: Computers sharing the same IP number could now take tests at the same time without causing the "too many failed attempts" issue.
+- August 30, 2014: Computers sharing the same IP number can now take tests at the same time without causing the "too many failed attempts" issue.
 This had been reported as a problem in Local Area Networks (LANs) where computers share a router and its IP address.
 Individual IP numbers within the LAN are hidden behind the router's firewall for security--a good practice (e.g.,in a computer lab or home network).
 Uniqueness of a test is now determined by a combination of IP number and Test ID.

 - September 3, 2014: New examples of 17 patterns of plagiarism and non-plagiarism were created.
 This was done in response to requests by users for examples in addition to those previously available (5 each on word-for-word and paraphrasing plagiarism).
 Now there are a total of 25 examples with explanations of how a writing sample can be changed to avoid plagiarism (with side-by-side comparisons) and 2 further examples of appropriate quotation and paraphrasing to avoid plagiarism.

 - September 4, 2014: Feedback on types of mistakes made is provided when a Certification Test is not passed.
 While feedback on specific answers to test questiions is not provided in order to help maintain test item security, an analysis of patterns of errors made on a test is now conducted on each test taken.
-On the test results page, specific links are dynamically provided based on analysis of types of errors made by each test taker (e.g., to Clueless Quote, Pointless Paraphrase, etc.).
+On the test results page, specific links are dynamically provided based on analysis of types of errors made by each test taker (e.g., to Clueless Quote, Placeless Paraphrase, etc.).
 This was done in response to requests by test takers for better feedback to help rectify their mistakes in identifying word-for-word plagiarism, paraphrasing plagiarism, and non-plagiarism.

 - September 5, 2014.
 Test items were modified to make it easier to spot similarities in the original source material and student versions.
 Particularly relevant parts of the source were bolded for each item, so that test takers can better focus on whether the student version is plagiarized, and if so, what kind according to the criteria we use.